katunopolis/vibe-faveo/project-structure.md

 - APP_DEBUG=true
 - APP_URL: Dynamically set based on environment
 - Database configuration (MySQL):
-  - DB_HOST: Used from environment variables in Railway, defaults to 'db' locally
+  - DB_HOST: Auto-detected working hostname (internal or external)
+  - DB_PORT: Auto-detected working port
   - DB_DATABASE: Used from environment variables in Railway, defaults to 'faveo' locally
   - DB_USERNAME: Used from environment variables in Railway, defaults to 'faveo' locally
   - DB_PASSWORD: Used from environment variables in Railway, defaults to 'faveo_password' locally